montoyamoraga/TinyTrainable/README.md

 ## Dependencies

-The dependencies of this library are specified on the [library.properties](library.properties) file and, and also included as Git submodules on [libraries/](libraries/)
+The dependencies of this library are specified on the [library.properties](library.properties) file, which include:

 * [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library): for output with screen.
 * [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306): for output with screen.